 What: A safe, supportive environment for young women to pursue athletic excellence and personal growth through leadership, emotional management and resilience training.

-Who: Junior and early college- level female rowers age 14-20 as of December 31, 2018 who have at least one year of sweep rowing or sculling experience.
-Erg time recommendations for a 2K: at least 8:10 for 14-16 year olds, 7:50 or faster for 17-18 year olds and 7:35 or faster for collegiate rowers.
-Lightweights will be weight-adjusted.
-We will prioritize athletes who meet or exceed these standards.
+Who: All junior and early college- level female rowers age 14-20 as of December 31, 2019 and we suggest that you have at least one season's experience of sweep rowing or sculling.
+Erg time recommendations for a 2K: at least 8:10 for 14-16 year olds, sub- 7:45 for 17-18 year olds and sub- 7:30 for collegiate rowers seeking a RSR RA (Rigging Assistant) position (aged out of U19).

 How: All interested athletes must fill out a Ready Set Row application.
-Coach Holly personally interviews every applicant and her hometown coach during selection.
-The first round of selection will begin in February 2018 and will continue until all spaces are filled.
-Upon admission to the camp you will have 15 days to officially register and pay the non-refundable deposit for the camp.
-Applications will be taken until May 20, 2018 or until all spots are filled.
+Coach Holly will personally call every applicant to talk about the program and her coaching philosophy.
+Acceptances and registration will begin in February 2019 and will continue until all spaces are filled.
+Upon admission to the camp you will have a short window to officially register and pay the non-refundable deposit for the camp.
+Applications will be taken until all spots are filled.

-Cost: TBD includes all coaching and equipment, room & board, competition fees and travel costs associated with the competition, RSR Team Uniform, T-shirt, RSR College Recruitment Manual and RSR Training Journal.
-Athletic trainers will be available for all athletes every other day while training at SAS.
-We offer a few athletes a year financial assistance based on erg score and coach recommendation.
+Cost: $5,500 includes all coaching and equipment, room & board, competition fees and travel costs associated with the competition including airfare from MHT to CIN, RSR Team Uniform, T-shirt, RSR College Recruitment Manual and RSR Training Journal.
+We offer a few athletes financial assistance.
 If you would love to race with us but need financial support, please CONTACT US.

-Note - athletes must be USRowing Championship members to compete at USRowing Club Nationals.
+Note - athletes must be USRowing Championship members to compete at USRowing Club Nationals and to be part of the RSR Development Team.
 Please be sure your membership is up to date and you have the USRowing waiver on file with your Championship membership.

-Athletes should bring spending money for snacks, souvenirs and a few scheduled town trips for supplies or snacks.
+Athletes should bring spending money for snacks, souvenirs and a laundry card.
 Athletes can have supplies mailed to the school as well.